dmuiX/gpu-passthrough-vega-renoir-ryzen-3-4350/README.md

    you can omit this part "\4&3B1E1872&0&000D" and then set it to the GPU_ID and AUDIO_ID in the script
 2. import disable_gpu.xml and reset_gpu.xml to the task scheduler
 3. save it

+# Have added a swap-gpu script which swaps my passthrough gpu to the virtio gpu + vnc

 # another test marathon:

 ## have written a qemu hook which removes the devices